-Note Substitution of the Schedule NLD, Illinois Net Loss Deduction, or the Schedule UB/NLD, Unitary Illinois Net Loss Deduction, which corresponds to your tax year.
+Note ■ Use the version of the Schedule NLD, Illinois Net Loss Deduction, or the Schedule UB/NLD, Unitary Illinois Net Loss Deduction, which corresponds to your tax year.
 You must file your return for the loss year and for each intervening year in order to establish the amount of your deduction.